EBISPOT/OLS-treeview/README.md

 # Introduction
 The purpose of this plugin is enable people to include a standalone ontology treeview in their own project.
-It is used and was developed for the Ontology Lookup Service (OLS) hosted by the European Bioinformatics Institute (EBI) and can be seen there in action (e.g. http://www.ebi.ac.uk/ols/ontologies/efo/terms?iri=http%3A%2F%2Fwww.ebi.ac.uk%2Fefo%2FEFO_0000322)
+It is used and was developed for the Ontology Lookup Service (OLS) hosted by the European Bioinformatics Institute (EBI) and can be seen there in action (e.g. <a href="http://www.ebi.ac.uk/ols/ontologies/efo/terms?iri=http%3A%2F%2Fwww.ebi.ac.uk%2Fefo%2FEFO_0000322">here</a>)

 # How to implement the plugin
 There are multiple ways of implementing the plugin:
-- You can download the javascript file stored in the build folder and include the file by using normal script tags (github).
-See the example html pages for more information
+- You can download the javascript file stored in the build folder and include the file by using normal script tags.
+See the example html pages for more information. (<a href="https://github.com/LLTommy/OLS-treeview">github</a>)
-- The plugin is available as npm module - search for ols-treeview or follow this link
+- The plugin is available as npm module - search for ols-treeview or follow <a href="https://www.npmjs.com/package/ols-treeview">this link</a>
 - The widget is listed on the <a href="http://www.biojs.io">bio.js website</a> where you could find other interesting visualisation for biological data

 # How to start the plugin